AmeyChoudhary/Stock-Pricing/README.md

 ### 1. Data Collection
 - **Stock Data**: We use historical stock price data acquired from AlphaVantage, stored in `AAPL_historical.csv`.
 This data is processed to derive trends, which are then stored in `AAPL_trend.csv`.
 This file includes closing prices and trend labels (increase, decrease, stable).
 - **News Data**: Financial news articles are stored in `newsData.json`, where each entry contains the title, description, and content of an article.
-- Data is extracted for the period from February 2024 to February 2025.
+- Data is extracted for the period from February 2024 to February 2025, for Apple Inc. stock (ticker=`AAPL`).

 ### 2. Sentiment Analysis
 - The **FinBERT** model is used to analyze the sentiment of financial news articles.